Michigan Pedestrian Accident Law: Everything You Need To Know

 They may also reimburse you for lost income that is not covered under the No-Fault law.

-If you or a loved one was a pedestrian injured in a car accident in Michigan, call now (800) 968-1001 for a free consultation with one of our experienced lawyers.
+If you or a loved one was traveling on foot in Michigan and injured in a crash, call now (800) 968-1001 for a free consultation with an experienced pedestrian accident lawyer.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Unlike other law firms, our attorneys are never too busy to promptly return phone calls and answer questions.